Maniac Cop: Remake

 In 2017, it was rumored that there would be a Maniac Cop remake in the works.
 As of November 2018, the remake is still being developed and will have a completely different tone from the first film.

-Television
+Potential television series

-In October 2019, HBO and Canal+ picked up a Maniac Cop TV series that will be executive produced by Nicolas Winding Refn, through his production company by NWR Originals, and John Hyams, who will also direct the pilot.
+In October 2019, HBO and the French channel Canal+ picked up a Maniac Cop TV series that will be executive produced by Nicolas Winding Refn, through his production company by NWR Originals, and John Hyams, who will also direct the pilot.
+Screenwriter Ed Brubaker, who worked on the pilot, clarified in 2023 that the project is most likely not going forward.

-In popular media

-The Maniac Cop film series and Robert Z'Dar were mentioned in the song "Two Trucks" by Internet comedian Neil Cicierega.